Driver missing after ute collides with truck

-Police are trying to locate a driver after a crash which has left a State Highway in the central North Island closed.
+Police are trying to locate a driver after a crash that has left a state highway in the central North Island closed.

 The crash, near the intersection of Te Ponanga Saddle Rd, was reported to Police shortly after midnight.